 After lunch in the middle of nowhere, we hiked down to the prettiest waterfall in Tahiti – Te Pape o Teura Vahine, also known as Maroto Waterfall.
 Look at the color of the swimming pool, and may I just add that we were the only ones here!

-After a quick cup of coffee, we descended to check out one of the many maraes (ancient Polynesian temples) that are found in the Papenoo Valley.
-The most impressive is the marae Farehape.
+From here we headed to check out one of Papenoo Valley’s many marae (ancient Polynesian temples).
+The most impressive is the marae Fare Hape.
 Teuai explained the history of the marae and how each section was used back in the day.
 Interestingly enough, the valley served as the last refuge for Tahitians opposing Christianity and French rule back in the 19th century.
 Aside from the temple, there are lots of tropical fruits and medicinal trees growing out here.
 It’s very interesting to learn what you can and can’t eat, and which plant can cure which illness.

-From the Relais de Maroto, full-day tours should continue the climb to the top of the caldera of the ancient volcano.
-From up here, the views are sensational and on a clear day, you should be able to spot to Ocean and even the highest peak in Tahiti – Mount Orohena (2,241m).
+Full-day tours should, at this point, continue the climb to the top of the caldera of the ancient volcano.
+From up here, the views are sensational, and on a clear day, you should be able to spot the Pacific Ocean and even the highest peak in Tahiti – Mount Orohena (2,241m).

-Logistics: depart Papeete at 9:30 am and return at 4:30 pm, half-day tours are available, bring at least 2L of water, sandals, comfortable shoes, swimsuit, towel, and change of clothes.
+Logistics: the full-day tours depart Papeete between 8:00-9:00 am and return between 4-5 pm, half-day tours are available, bring at least 2L of water, sandals, comfortable shoes, swimsuit, towel, and change of clothes.
 Note that there’s a minimum number of people required for a tour to take place and that excursions may be canceled after heavy rain.
 I highly recommend the full-day option but be sure it also includes a visit to Lake Vaihiria.

 Logistics: inquire with either Poe Charter or L’escapade and book in advance (about 15,000 XPF per person).
 Food is included in the price and they’ll have you back in Tahiti for dinner.
 Keep in mind that sailing can be rough and prone to last-minute cancellations due to rough sea or wind conditions.
 If you really have your heart set on visiting Tetiaroa, plan an extra day in Tahiti when outings are offered.